Fundamental Interconnectedness

 (aka Avahi, Bonjour, etc).
 Which is unlike earlier versions where

-there was glue logic in the Debian avahi
+there was glue logic in the Debian avahi which did this

 readvertisement.